General questions about Yandex StoreDoc

 One month after the database version becomes deprecated, Yandex StoreDoc automatically sends email notifications to the owners of DB clusters created with this version.

-New hosts can no longer be created using deprecated DBMS versions.
+For clusters with a deprecated DBMS version, there is no option to create new hosts or restore from backups.
 Database clusters are automatically upgraded to the next supported version seven days after notification for minor versions and one month after notification for major versions.
 Deprecated major versions are going to be upgraded even if you have disabled automatic updates.

 How do you calculate usage cost for a database host?